elixir-lang/elixir/lib/elixir/pages/mix-and-otp/introduction-to-mix.md

 ## Exploring

 There is much more to Mix, and we will continue to explore it as we build our project.
 A general overview is available on the [Mix documentation](`Mix`).
-Read [the Mix source code here](https://github.com/elixir-lang/elixir/tree/main/lib/mix).

 Keep in mind that you can always invoke the help task to list all available tasks: